mendezdev/testjobimages/README.md

 ## How to run it
 Download MongoDB and install it with default credentials because the project use ir as it is.

+Open solution with VS, build and press run button :D

+It will run the API on `https://localhost:9697`

-You can hit the API on `https://localhost:9697`:
+You can use the following endpoints:
 - `/api/images`
 - `/api/images?page={pageNumber}`
 - `/api/images/{id}`